nielskee/draft-articles/tech-hiring-pt1.md

 specific ways that people are supported.
 There's more on that job page, but the message is very loud and very clear : "We are good people, making good things.
 We will support you, and you will help us to make great products.
-Come and work for us."
+Come and work with us."

-You're hiring in tough market, and you need to communicate your understanding that this is a two-way street, and isn't just about your requirements for what the candidate should have.
+You're hiring in a tough market, and you need to communicate your understanding that this is a two-way street, and isn't just about your requirements for what the candidate should have.